jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 <img src="/assets/att/attention.jpg" style="border:none;;">
 </div>

-To generate an image caption with deep learning, we start the caption with a "start" token and generate (predict) one word at a time.
+To generate an image caption with deep learning, we start the caption with a "start" token and generate one word at a time.
 We predict the next caption word based on the last predicted word and the image:

 $$
 \text{next word} = f(image, \text{last word})